jlab-hep/localdb-docs/docs/qcflow/nonelectricalbare.md

 You can go to the result page for each test by clicking the ids in the table.

 ![demo scan](../images/qc-flow/view_QC_test.png)

+After uploading all required test results to LocalDB, we can proceed a stage.

 Go to next step.<br>
 [Sign-off each stage](signoffbare.md)<br>